Photo by Alexis Buryk for Apartment Therapy.

 Or NYC?

-She loves reading, looking at art, hiding in bookshops, and poking in gardens.
-She love traveling and road trips, movies, and talking to strangers, hiking up hills and walking along rivers.
-She’s also into cooking and laughing and drawing in the car and being with folks and animals she loves.
+She loves reading and looking at art and listening music.
+Also hiding in bookshops, and poking in gardens.
+Also meandering back roads, movies in movie theaters, talking to strangers, hiking up hills and walking along rivers.
+Also cooking (she almost went to cooking school but thought that would take the fun out of it).
+Oh!
+And laughing, drawing in the car and being with humans and animals she loves.

-Deborah shows at LDBA Gallery on Canyon Road in Santa Fe, New Mexico.
-Her fifth show there is coming summer of 2025, Human/Nature, a collaboration with artist Sean Hudson.
-Her work will also be part of the group show Sound and Vision at Hecho a Mano in Santa Fe in October 2025.
+Deborah’s fifth show is coming summer of 2025, Human/Nature, a collaboration with artist Sean Hudson at LDBA Gallery on Canyon Road in Santa Fe, New Mexico.
+Her work will also be part of Sound and Vision at Hecho a Mano in Santa Fe in October 2025.

 Her writing and art was chosen by Khôra Journal to be part of their four-month curated writer program as the first writer-artist ever in 2024—issues 32-35, April-July 2024.
 Her work The Sea was chosen for Khôra’s cover and was the featured artist for the November 2023 Issue.